 How Will a DWI Charge Affect My Job Search and Career Opportunities?

-Some employers have a zero-tolerance policy when it comes to DWIs, and convictions can trigger an investigation and disciplinary procedure.
-Additionally, a DWI—which shows up on background checks—will make it more difficult to find a job.
+Some employers have a zero-tolerance policy regarding DWIs, and convictions can trigger an investigation and disciplinary action.
+Additionally, a DWI — which appears on background checks — will make it more difficult to find a job.

 A DWI will make it particularly difficult, if not impossible, to get into the following careers: